erjosito/azure-networking-lab/README.md

 **Note:** the command above will take some seconds to execute, since it needs to access to low-level routing tables programmed in the VM's NIC

 **Step 4.**	After a couple of seconds our jump host should still be able to reach other VMs.
 Not over the NVA, but over the VPN gateway.
-Note that ping now is working, since the VPN gateway is not filtering out ICMP traffic, as our iptables NVA did:
+Note that ping now is working, since the VPN gateway is not filtering out ICMP traffic, as our iptables-based NVA did:

 <pre lang="...">
 lab-user@myVnet1-vm2:~$ <b>ping 10.2.1.4</b>